Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/03_event_classes.md

 ### Overview
 Uniformity and portability can only be achieved if the event classification is constrained to a series of classes broad enough to encompass most situation and event types encountered, but not so large that it become ambiguous.

-If simplicity is the objective, the classification could be limited to the following three categories:
+If simplicity is the objective, the classification could be limited to the following three generic categories:
 - seismic event;
 - blast; and
 - noise.

 That would, however, be too reductionist and lead to ambiguity.
 The list suggested below is quite comprehensive, and from experience, encompass almost all event types that can be recorded by a mine μseismic monitoring system.

-Th

 **Seismic Event**